brianssh/COMP8003_lab6_delivery/README.md

 This project is strictly limited to the **Delivery** phase.
 Please note the following safety and ethics constraints:

 * **No Execution:** This repository contains only static HTML and CSS.
 No code executes upon delivery or interaction.
-* **No Credential Capture:** All form fields are visually present for layout purposes only and have been explicitly disabled using the `disabled` attribute.
-No data is collected, stored, or transmitted.
+* **Styling:** All form fields are visually present for layout purposes only and have been explicitly disabled using the `disabled` attribute.
 * **No Exploitation:** No credentials are captured.
 * **Controlled Testing:** This artifact is intended only for delivery to controlled test accounts.
 No real users are .